 Southern Utah is known for its intense summer heat.
-If you are sensitive to hot weather, or know that it won’t be enjoyable (or even safe) for you to visit during peak heat, then plan a trip for shoulder season instead.
-Both spring and fall are mild enough so you can spend the whole day outside without being in sweltering summer heat, or on the flip side, dealing with freezing cold temperatures in the winter.
+If you are sensitive to hot weather or know that it won’t be enjoyable (or even safe) for you to visit during peak heat, then plan a trip for shoulder season instead.
+Both spring and fall are mild enough so you can spend the whole day outside without being in the sweltering summer heat, or on the flip side, dealing with freezing cold temperatures in the winter.

 Keep in mind that the best time to visit Moab is also the busiest time to be there.
 Peak season is during spring and fall, so try to avoid weekends and holidays to beat the crowds.
 Not only will it be more pleasant for you, but overcrowding can damage trails and the delicate surrounding environment, so come ready with a plan using the tips for visiting Moab during each season below.

 How to Prepare for the Conditions in Moab, Utah

 Each season has different kinds of weather conditions that you will want to prepare for, so use these helpful tips for planning your visit to Moab.
 Then check the weather before you head out so you can plan ahead and pack accordingly to make the best of your time exploring the natural wonders of this region.

 Spring brings crowds (which is like its own kind of condition), so plan to hike mid-week, early morning, or choose lesser-known trails.
 Weather-wise, plan on days with temps in the 60-80 degree range.
 Wear hiking layers that you can adjust as needed to keep cool and warm as the temps change throughout the day.
 You’ll want synthetic base layers that will wick sweat with warmer layers on top.
 See our guide to what to wear hiking for specific recommendations.